ECTE Training Programme Options & Guidance

 • year 2 funding comes from additional support from the DfE (we call this ‘grant funding’) – for academies and others, we pay this to your school directly or, if you’re a maintained school, your local authority will pass the funding to you

-If your school is eligible and uses a lead provider, we also fund ECT and mentor training given by the lead provider.
-We pay this to the lead provider directly.
+If your school is eligible and uses a lead provider, the DfE also fund ECT and mentor training given by the lead provider.
+The DfE pays this to the lead provider directly.

 Year 1 funding